What would a good student do?

-And then ask that question another 150 times that day.
+And then ask yourself that question another 150 times that day.

-You need to find the time to ask a dozen good questions over the day.
+You need to find the time and the energy and the nerve to ask a dozen good questions over the day.
 10 of you will generate 120 good questions.
 Some will have good answers.
-And it is a good idea to ask them so the other students hear those answers.
-And for them to ask good questions so you can hear those answers.
+And it is a good idea to ask them, so the other students hear those answers.
+And for them to ask good questions so you can listen to those answers.
 It needs to be a question that a good student from a good competing school would ask.
 One that moves your work forward and not just sideways.
-It needs to be a question that gets the answers to some other questions and also sets up for even better questions.
-Sometimes a good student will just stand close to make sure they hear the questions.
+It needs to be a question that gets the answers to some other issues and also sets up for even better questions.
+Sometimes a good student will stand close to make sure they hear the questions.
 And the answers.

-Lunch is a good time when things are calmer, and everyone is within hearing range.
+Lunch is a good time to ask a good question, when things are calmer, and everyone is within hearing range.

-An interesting thing about asking yourself “What would a good student do?” is that it doesn’t take any more time to do it than not to do it.
+An exciting thing about asking yourself “What would a good student do?” is that it doesn’t take any more time to do it than not to do it.